UpCloudLtd/upcloud-blesta-module/docs/INSTALL.md

    - **Set Template**: Choose whether admin sets template or client can choose
    - **Template**: Select default operating system template

+Click **Create Package** to create the package.
 ### Pricing Considerations

-While UpCloud has predefined pricing for resources, you have the flexibility to:
+You have the flexibility to:

 - Set custom pricing for different server plans
 - Add surcharges for premium templates (Windows)